 SSH or Secure SHell is an encrypted connection protocol which is used to connect to the command line interface of a remote machine.
 MacOS features a built-in SSH client called Terminal which allows you to quickly and easily connect to a server.

-In this article, we'll outline how to SSH to a server using the Terminal program on OS X Mac.
+In this article, we’ll outline how to SSH to a server using the Terminal program on Mac OS X (Unix).